cryptidtech/multisig/README.md

 ### What about Varsig?

 There already exists a multicodec signature format called Varsig but it has some serious deficiencies in design.
-Here is the Varsig ["spec"][7].
-The greatest failing of Varsig is that it fails to meet [the requirements][8] for all Multicodec data types:
+Here is the Varsig ["spec"][VARSIG].
+The greatest failing of Varsig is that it fails to meet [the requirements][WHATAREMULTIFORMATS] for all Multicodec data types:

 * They MUST be in-band (with the value); not out-of-band (in context).
 * They MUST avoid lock-in and promote extensibility.